Friday, 31 July 2015

 The day was rounded off by dinner at the Old Faithful Inn, which is very old-fashioned and built entirely of wood - it's a tourist attraction in its own right and rather crowded.
 Luckily I had booked dinner from home about a month ago - or so I thought.
 In fact they couldn't find my booking on the system at all but they found a table for us anyway.
 Afterwards we had coffee outside on the first floor terrace of the hotel where we could observe Old Faithful erupting for us again.

 Today I climbed my first 10000+ feet peak!
 Sounds amazing doesn't it?
 However it the interests of honesty I have to admit that the car park is so high up that the ascent of Mount Washburn is only about 1400 feet!
 Still, I plodded up the whole way without stopping and was quite pleased with my fitness, which I feel is definitely improving during the course of the holiday.
 It helped that James had prodded us to another early start so the morning air was quite cool, it would have been another story if it had been too hot for me.
-I like that the high elevation of Yellowstone seems to result in these refreshing mornings so that you can exercise n lower temperatures then relax later as it heats up.
-Unsurprisingly the views were gorgeous, lodge pole pine forests all around and Yellowstone Canyon in the middle distance.
+I like that the high elevation of Yellowstone seems to result in these refreshing mornings so that you can exercise in lower temperatures then relax later as it heats up.
+Unsurprisingly the views were gorgeous; lodge pole pine forests all around and Yellowstone Canyon in the middle distance.
 At the top is a little observatory reminiscent of the disused one at Harney Peak.
-On our way back down we split up so that I could return the three miles to collect the car, and James and David went down the seven mile hole trail to extend their walk.
+On our way back down we split up so that I could return the three miles to collect the car, and James and Davie went down the seven mile hole trail to extend their walk.
 It extended it even more than they had meant because there was a lot of ascent and descent and they arrived back exhausted at about 4 p.m.
 Meanwhile I had spent the early afternoon happily washing and drying our clothes at the very well equipped and friendly camp laundrette, while reading my book.
-There was no need to look very far for wildlife today; in addition to the various critters and birds that I saw on the trail there was a large bison hanging about right outside our lodge!
+There was no need to look very far for wildlife today; in addition to the various critters and birds that I saw on the trail there was a large bison hanging about right outside our lodge scratching itself against the log walls!
+James and Davie walked right past it on their return and rushed back outside to see it when I told them it was there.

 We walked along to the well-named Sublime Point then Lily Pad Lake and Ribbon Lake, both of which were very pretty and covered with lilies but also plagued by mosquitos as the day warmed up.
 Then we looped round though an area with geothermal activity where "mud pots" were boiling away merrily; it looked so prehistoric.
 Then came perhaps the most beautiful parts of the walk; Clear Lake which was turquoise in colour with little bubbles of hot air from fumaroles rising up though the water, and the meadow next to the lake, full of colourful wild flowers, where bison were grazing.

-The variety and beauty of Yellowstone astounds me; David was so happy to be here that he had a permanent grin on his face, and he and James chatted away about plants and volcanoes.
+The variety and beauty of Yellowstone astounds me; Davie is so happy to be here that he has a permanent grin on his face, and he and James chat away about plants and volcanoes.
 It turned out to be a longer walk than we planned at about six miles, and I found the last hour or so rather hot and sticky, however it was all worthwhile when we arrived back at Canyon Lodge for a cool drink.

 Before we left Montana we had a very pleasant evening.
 We went for dinner to the Montana Rib and Chop, a meat lover's paradise which seems to be a bit of an institution in these parts.
 It had a relaxed atmosphere and there were lots of people wearing cowboy hats; James manfully munched his way though an entire rack of ribs, he was like a caveman.
 And after dinner we sat out in the hotel's lovely garden for ages, reading our books as bunny rabbits hopped around.